NethermindEth/juno/README.md

   the official Golang [download](https://go.dev/doc/install) page.
 - [Rust](https://www.rust-lang.org/tools/install).
 - A C compiler: `gcc` or `clang`.
-- Install `jemalloc` on your system:
+- Install `jemalloc` and `pkg-config` on your system:

   - macOS

     ```bash
     brew install jemalloc
+    brew install pkg-config
     ```

   - Ubuntu

     ```bash
     sudo apt-get install -y libjemalloc-dev
+    sudo apt-get install -y pkg-config
     ```

 - To ensure a successful build, you either need to synchronize the tags from the upstream repository or create a new tag.